 “They talked about giving up a coffee a day from Tim Hortons, a weekly pizza with friends and other little things.
 What was important is that they were willing to give something up.
 We thought to ourselves, ‘We’ve got something here.’”

 The initiative began to take shape.
 The union joined forces with group administrators eager to be innovative in the retirement space — one specially designed for the needs of home-care workers able to contribute at least $30 a month.
-With members required to choose between different investment options, Downey knew many members would still be hesitant to join.
+With members required to choose a target date fund, Downey knew many members would still be hesitant to join.
 To overcome this, he planned a series of education sessions.
 However, before the sessions were launched, disaster — in the form of the coronavirus pandemic — struck.

 “With so many of our members struggling to pay for necessities, we knew it wasn’t the right time to ask people to focus on retirement.
 We wondered if the right time would ever come, but then the 2021 federal budget was released.”

-In it, the government proposed an endowment of $9.2 million each year until 2023 for the My65+ plan.
+In it, the government proposed funding of $27.6 million for the plan over three years.
 With this support, Downey was able to begin educating the SEIU’s members.
 As its membership grows, he hopes the model will inspire similar organizations across Canada.

 “There are too many hardworking people busting their asses to care for others.
 Having access to a plan that allows them to retire with security and dignity is something we should all rally behind.”